jina-ai/clip-as-service/docs/user-guides/finetuner.md

 First create another folder named `clip-fashion-cas` or anything you like, this will be the storage of the models to use in CLIP-as-service.

-Then copy and move `clip-fashion/models/clip-text/model.onnx` to `clip-fashion-cas` and rename it to `textual.onnx`.
+Second copy and move `clip-fashion/models/clip-text/model.onnx` to `clip-fashion-cas` and rename it to `textual.onnx`.

 Similarly, copy and move `clip-fashion/models/clip-vision/model.onnx` to `clip-fashion-cas` and rename it to `visual.onnx`.

-Now that you should have your clip-fashion-cas structured like this:
+This is the expected structure of `clip-fashion-cas`:

 ```text
 .